Other information and services: www.belgium.be

 Neonicotinoids are a group of active substances belonging to the same chemical family, used in insect control.
 They are used in plant protection products in the agricultural sector (plant protection products) and in biocidal products (control of ants and cockroaches).
 The use of the plant protection products has been restricted at the European level because of risks to bees.
 Action 3.3 assesses the current risks of biocidal products containing neonicotinoids on the Belgian market, and whether additional measures are necessary for biocidal products.
 This action has a clear link to the national strategy to protect pollinators).

-1. Monitoring of the biocidal products market
+1. Monitoring of the biocides market

 The FPS Health publishes data on the Belgian biocidal products market in the annual report (Action 4.1).
 The companies that hold the authorisations are obliged to declare the quantities of biocidal products they brought to market, every year.
 The data provide a view of which active substances and products are used, and how these figures evolve over time.